Jacobkklon/Jacobkklon/README.md

 🔭 I currently work as a Consultant at Capgemini in NYC where I've worked on Logistics IT Application Operations and Integraded Business Planning in SAP.

-🌱 I'm currently studying up on data structures and algorithms.
+🌱 I'm currently improving my knowledge on data structures and algorithms.

 💬 Ask me about modeling and simulation!
 I love this area because these concepts are incredibly powerful but we must understand what they DO and DON'T enable us to do.

 ⚡ Fun fact: Over the past two years I've learned and practiced Bass Guitar!
-I love slap bass and funky msuic and I've been steadily learning some of my favorite songs!
+I love slap bass and funky music and I've been steadily learning some of my favorite songs!